Mission

 Vision

-STEM Equity Initiative, Inc. (a 501c3) provides an innovative system change model that supports educators in secondary and post-secondary STEM education (including CTE).
+STEM Educator Initiative, Inc. (a 501c3) provides an innovative system change model that supports educators in secondary and post-secondary STEM education (including CTE).

-Our goal is to work collaboratively with all educators to create equitable learning environments where the whole child’s assets and challenges are recognized and valued.
+Our goal is to work collaboratively with all educators to create effective learning environments where the whole child’s assets and challenges are recognized and valued.

 Educators, schools, and state systems have achieved measurable success in their efforts to recruit and retain diverse students in CTE and STEM courses and programs through to completion.

-Educational equity creates a path for educators to enhance their existing courses and programs.
+Educational effectiveness creates a path for educators to enhance their existing courses and programs.
 They report enjoying teaching again (which supports teacher retention) and data shows that their students achieve better academic outcomes.

 Our Leadership